getodk/central-frontend/README.md

 Follow these instructions to run ODK Central Frontend in development.
 For deploying to production, see the next section.

 First, run ODK Central Backend.
+If you haven't already, you will need to create a user using an ODK Central Backend command line script.
+You will probably also want to promote that user to a sitewide administrator.
+See the [ODK Central Backend readme](https://github.com/opendatakit/central-backend) for more information.

 Next, build ODK Central Frontend files for development by running `npm run dev`.
 The files will be outputted to `dist/`.
 As you update the source code, the files will be automatically rebuilt.